 That innovation is the latest chapter in the academic medical center’s storied robotics program dating back to 1999.

-As of September, Ohio State had completed more than 30,000 robotic surgeries in a range of specialties including gynecology, urology, general surgery, thoracic, and surgical oncology.
+As of October 2024, Ohio State had completed more than 34,350 robotic surgeries in various specialties, including cardiac, transplant, ENT, colorectal, gynecology, urology, general surgery, thoracic surgery and surgical oncology since the program’s inception.

 “Ohio State has always had the outlook of, ‘Where can we take this technology?’”
 Dr. Meara says.

-Ohio State’s robotics program has 75 surgeons from over 12 surgical specialties, and is training more than 168 surgical residents and fellows per year.
+Ohio State’s robotics program has 80 surgeons from 14 surgical specialties and trains 168 surgical residents and fellows per year.

 A week out from surgery, the first da Vinci 5 patients are healing, and even more surgeries are underway.

 “The surgeries went well,” Dr. Merritt says.
-“I think the goal is to use the robot in high-volume robotic centers, collect clinical trial data and then roll out the mass distribution of the robot in early 2025.
+“I think the goal is to use the robot in high-volume robotic centers and collect clinical trial data.
 Ultimately, that all translates to good patient outcomes.”

 Your support fuels our vision to create a cancer-free world